-The HMRC claim corporation tax payments, providing profits are below £1.5 million, nine months after your business tax period ends.
+The HMRC claim corporation tax payments, providing profits below £1.5 million, nine months after your business tax period ends.
 Often this creates a problem, as some business owners use the tax provision for cash flow, rather than pay it over, as when due, if not before.
-It then becomes challenging to find tax money later.
+It becomes challenging finding tax money later.

 Negotiating with The HMRC. – HMRC’s Powers To Secure Overdue Tax.

 HMRC are no longer a Preferential Creditor.
 In April 2014, changes to the Law allowed the HMRC to secure tax overdue from an individual or company bank account.
-To do this, the HMRC has a duty of care advising you and the company of its intentions via many requests and demands.
-They have the option to freeze your bank account as an initial warning to leverage their position to prompt you to pay.
+To do this, the HMRC has a duty of care to advise you and the company of its intentions via many requests and demands.
+They can freeze your bank account as an initial warning to leverage their position to prompt you to pay.
 Legally, if they do this, £5,000 must be left in your bank account after they have drawn cash out.

 Can The HMRC Pursue Directors For Tax Arrears?

 But you are not alone.
 We have helped many businesses with cash flow issues and prepared their case for negotiating with HMRC.
 Remember, the HMRC is an Unsecured Creditor.
 Remember you are in a “negotiation” and ask for 12 months to pay; you may only get offered 6 months.
-We have experience on how to negotiate that could help you.
+We have experience in negotiation that could help you.

 Directors of Accountability & Joint Liability.

-Directors and LLP members are accountable jointly and severally liable for specific tax debts unpaid.
+Directors and LLP members are jointly and severally responsible for specific tax debts unpaid.